Warwick Square Apartments

 2015–19

-We were brought in to reorganise and renovate a series of Regency-style listed buildings in Pimlico, and was shortlisted for a RIBA Retrofit Award.
-This involved making sense of a rambling series of offices, including the vaults of a former bank.
+We were brought in to reorganise and renovate a series of Regency-style listed buildings on Warwick Square.
+This involved making sense of a rambling series of offices, including the vaults of a former bank, to create three generous contemporary apartments.
+We reformed the spaces into new maisonette style homes intended for families, a typology underserved by the market in that part of London.
+The project was shortlisted for a RIBA Retrofit Award.

 The buildings sit on a ‘flatiron’-shaped plot which produces some intricate geometrical problems to solve.
 Our intention was to make an internal treatment that was contemporary in feel, performed a useful function, yet was fitting for the buildings' Regency styling when viewed from the street.